 Instructions

 - Allow to cool for a few minutes to firm up slightly.
-Then scoop heaping spoonfuls of the mixture onto parchment paper lined baking sheets or just parchment on a clean countertop.
+Then scoop heaping teaspoons of the mixture onto parchment paper lined baking sheets or just parchment on a clean countertop.
 Try not to make them too big.
 It is candy, not cookies.

 - Allow to cool for about 2 hours.